Medium/pipette/README.md

-To be clear, if there is no data available in the slicer at the time this read becomes potentially-serviced, then it will in fact get serviced, with the callback indicating that zero bytes were read.
+To be clear, if there is no data available in the slicer at the time this read becomes potentially-serviced, then it will in fact get serviced, with the callback indicating that zero bytes were read without error.

 The `buffer` in the callback will always be a freshly-allocated buffer that does not share its data with any other instance.